Former staffer lifts curtain on NZ First funding issues

 Lawyers for the SFO have told the court over a more than four-year period to early 2020 some 40 donors believed their donations were going directly to the NZ First party.
 But, prosecutor Paul Wicks QC said the money was instead deposited into accounts linked to NZFF and one of the defendant's private companies.

+Several statements from donors have been read to the court and suggest most did not know the difference, if any, between NZ First and NZFF.

+"I believed we were paying a donation to the NZ First party to support their campaign," one said.

-He accused the defendants of deploying a fraudulent device, trick or stratagem to deceive the NZ First party secretary and the Electoral Commission and maintain control of the money.
+The SFO accused the defendants of deploying a fraudulent device, trick or stratagem to deceive the NZ First party secretary and the Electoral Commission and maintain control of the donation money.

 Wicks told the court the pair "spent it as they saw fit" on a range of party expenses and endeavours, including leasing and furnishing office space on Wellington's Lambton Quay for "NZ First Party headquarters".